giobart/whos_that_pokemon/README.md

 ```
 #### Evaluation

 We use the accuracy metric to evaluate our models.
 The accuracy is calculated by counting correctly classified images over the incorrect ones and in this case correctly classified means if they are similar or not.
 For the Contrastive Loss model, in order to know whether two images are similar or not, we compare the output embeddings to each other by computing the L2 norm and if the value is less than a specific threshold then we label them as equal.
-In order to find the best threshold we run the evaluation several times to get the threshold that achieves the best accuracy.
+In order to find the best threshold we run the evaluation several times and choose the one with the best accuracy.
 The final accuracy value is achieved by averaging over batches and epochs.

 ![mycnn_contra](./figures/MyCNN_Contrastive/mycnn_contra.png)